icecube/icetray-public/cmake/resources/docs/toolset.rst

 are running on one of the major clusters that supports CVMFS (UW Madison, U. Maryland, DESY, etc).
 Tools there are managed in CVMFS, transparently to the user.

-Historically, most tools were expected to be found in ``I3_PORTS``, and system-installed versions are ignored.
-If you defined ``SYSTEM_PACKAGES``, the cmake flag ``NO_DEFAULT_PATH`` was omitted and system-installed packages may have been used, if versions installed from ``I3_PORTS`` could not be found.
-Note that this is historic behavior, only necessary if you're using old software.

 .. _I3_SITE_CMAKE_DIR: